BotwHecker/botwhecker.github.io/README.md

-# I do not own any of the images on this site unless specified
+# I do not own any of the images on this github page unless specified